-The extent of PHC impacts in soil and groundwater should be delineated to the applicable Tier I RBSLs.
-If applicable, the extent of petroleum hydrocarbon impacts in soil vapour should be delineated to the applicable Vapour Intrusion Screening Levels (VISLs) for the site as outlined in the Atlantic PIRI Guidance for Vapour Intrusion Assessments (April 2019).
-If LNAPL is present on the site, the extent must be fully delineated (Refer to Section 2.2.4).
+The extent of PHC impacts in soil and groundwater must be delineated to the applicable Tier I RBSLs or the assigned UCL.
+If applicable, the extent of PHC impacts in soil vapour must be delineated to the applicable Vapour Intrusion Screening Levels (VISLs) for the site as outlined in the Atlantic PIRI Guidance for Vapour Intrusion Assessments (April 2019).
+If LNAPL is present on the site, the extent must be fully delineated (refer to Section 2.2.4).

-Atlantic PIRI has not provided Tier I RBSLs for CVOCs.
-Tier II PSSLs are not available for soil for the indoor air inhalation exposure pathway as the derived values are not attainable by current laboratory methods or due to insufficient toxicological data.
-There are also no Tier II PSSLs for the indoor air inhalation pathway for cis,1-2-DCE and trans,1-2-DCE in groundwater as there is insufficient toxicological information.
+Atlantic PIRI has not provided Tier I RBSLs for CVOCs in soil or groundwater.
+Tier II PSSLs are provided for soil based on the indoor air inhalation exposure pathway; however, many of the calculated values are not attainable using current laboratory methods.
 Based on the characteristics of CVOCs, dissolved plumes and vapour plumes would be expected to migrate further than CVOC impacts in soil.
 Therefore, it is considered acceptable to delineate the extent of CVOC impacts using soil vapour and groundwater data.
-The extent of CVOCs shall be delineated to the most stringent Tier II PSSLs for soil and groundwater, and to VISLs for soil vapour, which can be calculated using reference concentrations (RfCs) provided in Table 5, Appendix 5, and Risk Specific Concentrations (RSCs).
+The extent of CVOCs must be delineated to the most stringent achievable Tier II PSSLs for either soil and groundwater, and to VISLs for soil vapour, which can be calculated using reference concentrations (RfCs) provided in Table 1-2, and Risk Specific Concentrations (RSCs).